Jolin Tsai albums discography

-Taiwanese singer Jolin Tsai has released 15 studio albums, 5 live albums, and 11 compilation albums to date.
+Taiwanese singer Jolin Tsai has released 16 studio albums, 5 live albums, and 11 compilation albums to date.
 On September 10, 1999, she released her debut studio album 1019, which sold over 450,000 copies in Taiwan.
 On April 26, 2000, she released her second studio album Don't Stop, which sold over 500,000 copies in Taiwan and ranked 6th in annual album sales in Taiwan.
 Later that year, on December 22, she released her third studio album Show Your Love, which sold over 260,000 copies in Taiwan.
 On July 7, 2001, she released her fourth studio album Lucky Number, which sold over 150,000 copies in Taiwan and ranked among the top 20 albums in annual sales.

 On March 7, 2003, she released her fifth studio album Magic, which sold over 360,000 copies in Taiwan and 1.5 million copies across Asia, ranking second in annual album sales in Taiwan.
 On February 27, 2004, she released her sixth studio album Castle, which sold over 300,000 copies in Taiwan and 1.5 million copies in Asia, also ranking second in annual album sales in Taiwan.
 On April 25, 2005, she released her seventh studio album J-Game, which sold over 260,000 copies in Taiwan and 1.2 million copies across Asia, ranking second in annual album sales in Taiwan.

 On May 12, 2006, she released her eighth studio album Dancing Diva, which sold over 300,000 copies in Taiwan and 2.5 million copies in Asia, ranking first in annual album sales in Taiwan.
 On September 21, 2007, she released her ninth studio album Agent J, which sold over 200,000 copies in Taiwan and 3 million copies across Asia, also ranking first in annual album sales in Taiwan.
 On October 31, 2008, she released her first cover album Love Exercise, which sold over 30,000 copies in Taiwan and ranked first in annual Western album sales in Taiwan.

 On March 27, 2009, she released her tenth studio album Butterfly, which sold over 210,000 copies in Taiwan and 1 million copies in Asia, ranking first in annual album sales in Taiwan.
 On August 13, 2010, she released her eleventh studio album Myself, which sold over 65,000 copies in Taiwan, ranking fourth in annual album sales in Taiwan.
 On September 14, 2012, she released her twelfth studio album Muse, which sold over 95,000 copies in Taiwan and ranked third in annual album sales.
 On November 15, 2014, she released her thirteenth studio album Play, which sold over 85,000 copies in Taiwan and ranked third in annual album sales.

 On December 26, 2018, she released her fourteenth studio album Ugly Beauty, which ranked first in annual album sales in Taiwan.
+On July 25, 2025, she released her fifteenth studio album Pleasure, which ranked first in annual female album sales in Taiwan.